-NAME TITLE UNIVERSITY / INSTITUTION Jill Porter Professor University of Reading Bob Gates Professor University of West London Vasiliki Diamanti Associate Professor University of Oslo Christina Papamichael Student Representative University of Cyprus
+NAME TITLE UNIVERSITY / INSTITUTION Jill Porter Professor University of Reading Bob Gates Professor University of West London Vasiliki Diamanti Associate Professor University of Oslo Antonis Lionarakis Professor Hellenic Open University Christina Papamichael Student Representative University of Cyprus

-Date and Time of the On-Site Visit: .
-9 th March 2018 Duration of the On-Site Visit: 8 hours
+Date and 11 me of the On-Site v / ISIt:9/ 3/18 •••• Duration of the On-Site Visit: .
+8 hours

-1. EFFECTI VENESS OF TEACHING WORK - AVAILABLE RE SO URC ES 1.1 Organiz zation of teaching work 1 2 3 4 5 1.1.1 study, dent admission requirements to the program of are based on specific regulations which are to in a consistent manner. х 1.1.2 construc The number of students in each class allows for constructive teaching and communication, and it compares positively to the current international standards and/or practices.
-1.1.3 the qual anization of the educational process safeguards lity implementation of the program's purpose and es and the achievement of the learning es.
-Particularly, the following are taken into ration: X 1.1.3.1 The implementation of a specific academic calendar and its timely publication. Х 1.1.3.2 The disclosure of the program's curricula to the students, and their implementation by the teaching personnel Х 1.1.3.3 The course web-pages, updated with the relevant supplementary material n/a 1.1.3.4 The procedures for the fulfillment of undergraduate and postgraduate assignments / practical training Х 1.1.3.5 The procedures for the conduct and the format of the examinations and for student assessment Х 1.1.3.6 The effective provision of information to the students and the enhancement of their participation in the procedures for the improvement of the educational process. Х 1.1.4 te and modern learning resources, are available tudents, including the following: Х 1.1.4.1 facilities Х 1.1.4.2 Library Х
+1. EFFECTIVENESS OF TEACHING WORK - AVAILABLE RESOURCES 1.1 Organization of teaching work 1 2 3 4 5 1.1.1 The student admission requirements to the program of study, are based on specific regulations which are adhered to in a consistent manner. Х

+1.1.2 construc mber of students in each class allows for ctive teaching and communication, and it es positively to the current international ds and/or practices.
+X 1.1.3 the qual anization of the educational process safeguards ity implementation of the program's purpose and es and the achievement of the learning es.
+Particularly, the following are taken into ration: Х 1.1.3.1 The implementation of a specific academic calendar and its timely publication. Х 1.1.3.2 The disclosure of the program's curricula to the students, and their implementation by the teaching personnel X 1.1.3.3 The course web-pages, updated with the relevant supplementary material n/a 1.1.3.4 The procedures for the fulfillment of undergraduate and postgraduate assignments / practical training Х 1.1.3.5 The procedures for the conduct and the format of the examinations and for student assessment Х 1.1.3.6 The effective provision of information to the students and the enhancement of their participation in the procedures for the improvement of the educational process.
+X 1.1.4 te and modern learning resources, are available udents, including the following: Х 1.1.4.1 facilities Х 1.1.4.2 Library X 1.1.4.3 Infrastructure Χ 1.1.4.4 student welfare Х 1.1.4.5 academic mentoring Х 1.1.5 • y for regular and effective communication, n the teaching personnel and the students, is Х

-1.1.4.3 Infrastructure X 1.1.4.4 student welfare Х 1.1.4.5 academic mentoring Х 1.1.5 for regular and effective communication, the teaching personnel and the students, is X 1.1.6 hing personnel, for each course, provide timely tive feedback to the students.
-X 1.1.7 • mechanisms, for the support of students and munication with the teaching personnel, are Х 1.1.8 Control effective. mechanisms for student performance are Х 1.1.9 mechanisms for students with problematic performance are effective. Х 1.1.10 effective and are t c mentoring processes are transparent and for undergraduate and postgraduate programs taken into consideration for the calculation of work load.
-X 1.1.11 ram of study applies an effective policy for the and detection of plagiarism. Х 1.1.12 ram of study provides satisfactory mechanisms laint management and for dispute resolution.
+1.1.6 The teaching personnel, for each course, provide timely and effective feedback to the students.
+X 1.1.7 Statutory mechanisms, for the support of students and the communication with the teaching personnel, are effective.
+X 1.1.8 Control mechanisms for student performance are effective.
+X 1.1.9 Support mechanisms for students with problematic academic performance are effective.
+X 1.1.10 Academic mentoring processes are transparent and effective for undergraduate and postgraduate programs and are taken into consideration for the calculation of academic work load.
+X 1.1.11 The program of study applies an effective policy for the prevention and detection of plagiarism.
+X 1.1.12 The program of study provides satisfactory mechanisms for complaint management and for dispute resolution.
 X